-Throughout the EM curriculum the most appropriate tools for WPBA are shown in the 'Assessment Methods' column.
+Throughout this curriculum document the most appropriate tools for WPBA are shown in the 'Assessment Methods' column.
 It is not expected that all competences within each presentation will be assessed and that, where they are assessed, not every method will be used.

-The College examinations use summative assessment tools that are well validated in undergraduate settings but less well validated in postgraduate professional examinations.
+The College examinations use summative assessment tools that are well validated in undergraduate settings and postgraduate professional examinations.